Kanooru Heggadithi

-Kanooru Heggadithi (Kanooru Headwoman) is a 1999 Indian film based on the 1936 novel "Kanooru Subbamma Heggadithi" by Kannada writer Kuvempu, and directed by playwright and film director Girish Karnad.
+Kaanooru Heggadithi (Kaanooru Headwoman) is a 1999 Indian film based on the 1936 novel "Kanooru Subbamma Heggadithi" by Kannada writer Kuvempu, and directed by playwright and film director Girish Karnad.
 Set in the Malnad region, the film narrates a story of the land and life of a feudal family in pre-independence Malnad.
 The film marked Karnad's return to directing after a lapse of over a decade.
 This is the only instance in the Indian cinema history where one Jnanpith Awardee directed a movie based on the work of another Jnanpith Awardee.

 Synopsis

 Subbamma (Tara), third wife of Chandre Gowda (Girish Karnad), is a rebellious mistress of the household and encourages sporadic acts of defiance against men from among her women friends.
 When her husband dies, she uses her position of authority to avenge all the wrongs ever done by man to woman.
 Her actions end up destroying her, and her place is taken by liberal intellectual Hooviah.